KRNK97/firstAPI/README.md

 # first API (FLASK-RESTFUL)

 This is my first time creating an 'API' of any sort.
 I used the Flask-restful module to implement it.
 The data is stored in just a python list in this basic application!
+( NOTE - There is no authorization in this api, I will add it in a better api implemention using a database! )

 ### Packages/ Technologies Used
  - Flask as the frame work